 - The IETT bus schedule can be found on the IETT official website https://www.iett.istanbul/en (website in English and Turkish).

 I can not vouch for the relevance of the information on the official websites.
 Everything changes too often and quickly due to the restrictions introduced during the epidemic.

-The bus can be canceled, and the stop moved
+The bus can be cancelled, and the stop moved

 Personal experience has shown that a bus can be canceled for several days and not a single word can be written about it anywhere.
 We were forced to run with suitcases and little kid from Sultanahmet Square to the embankment, where, according to the police, the bus stop was moved.